 "It's a pretty good way of starting your day all energized," says Mashfika Alam, a physician.
 "It can help you stay fit in the long run because it boosts your heart to pump better, your metabolism to work better, ensuring proper stamina."
 So pick up a box of Earl Grey, Darjeeling, or any other of the numerous kinds of black tea out there and you can skip the coffee altogether.

-Take a few extra minutes to make sure your shirt’s ironed, your tie is on straight or that your shoes are freshly shined—you'll feel better almost immediately.
+Take a few extra minutes to make sure your shirt is ironed, your tie is on straight or that your shoes are freshly shined—you'll feel better almost immediately.

 If you are finding you really can't focus or feel totally out of energy, getting outside and walking can be a big help.
 Even better, if you've got the time, head to a more nature-filled area and take a short hike.

 "One secret is to keep the activity fun and enjoyable by choosing scenic venues or hiking," says Scott Deuty, author of weight loss book Secrets of an Over 50 Former Fat Man.
-"Hiking also makes for a great date, with conversation and the ability to get to know a person.
-The last place I go for activity is indoors, especially in a ‘dungym.’”
+"Hiking also makes for a great date, with conversation and the ability to get to know a person."

-Marlene Caroselli, and author and corporate trainer, suggest taking Mark Twain's advice: "If you have to swallow a frog, don't stare at it too long."
-In other words, get the stuff that you don't want to do out of the way first, and as quickly as you can.
+Marlene Caroselli, an author and corporate trainer, suggests taking Mark Twain's advice: "If you have to swallow a frog, don't stare at it too long."
+In other words, get the stuff that you don't want to do out of the way first and as quickly as you can.

-Whether you have a juicer at home or stop by a smoothie spot near your work, a heavy hit of green juice gets all kinds of good stuff into your system—fast.
+Whether you have a juicer at home or stop by a smoothie spot in your neighborhood, a heavy hit of green juice gets all kinds of good stuff into your system—fast.

 "Nutrient-dense dark leafy greens like spinach and kale boast major antioxidant properties, helping to protect against cancer and other diseases," explains Samantha Kelley, a holistic lifestyle coach and founder of SunKissed Health.
 "Alternatively, you can quickly mix up a green smoothie in the blender with a bunch of greens, fresh or frozen berries, and almond or coconut milk.
 Either way, it's a great way to get a healthy dose of fruits and vegetables first thing in the morning."
-And for more on treating your body right, check out the 10 Best Non-Exercise Stress Busters.
+And for other libations you should avoid, check out Drinking Even This Much Every Day Can Harm Your Health, Study Says.